 Although, one of my goals for 2021 was to try read more books outside of the technical sphere I generally gravitate towards.
-I thought I’d make an exception, I also find myself on another Micro-services based project and like all micro-services projects there are always different ideas on how, when, what and why certain aspects need to be implemented.
-I thought it would be all that bad of an idea to learn more.
+I thought I'd make an exception, I also find myself on another Micro-services based project and like all micro-services projects there are always different ideas on how, when, what and why certain aspects need to be implemented.
+I thought it wouldn't be all that bad of an idea to learn more.

 I was also look for a less technical, technical book and more of a high level philosophical approach.
 Which as I remember, how one of my referrals described this book.
 The book very few code samples and tutorials on how to do things and is much more about the why & when of implementations.

 What I learned from this book

 When developing microservices, you almost have to work against your intuition as programmer, because what you intuitively think would be a great solution will in turn out in practice to be a bad one.
 Newman addresses this concept really well in DRY and the perils of Code Resuse in a Microservices World.
 Intuitively as developers we're conditioned to think that re-writing the same code is bad and our intuition leads us to writing Shared Libraries, but in Microservices this can lead to wider problems,

 One also has to appreciate just how much complexity there is in something that is commonly referred to as a Micro-Service.
 At first, you may assume functionality wise it may be simple, but when you get down to it there is a whole lot more complexity to appreciate.
 Often this complexity lies in the simple things!